lampholder/termcast.me/README.md

 ## Objective:

-I want to build a thing where streaming your current terminal session is as easy as typing termcast.sh on your command line and it will:
+**termcast** exists to make it absolutely trivial to stream the contents of your current terminal session over the web, so that you can:

-- Stream the whole of your terminal session there so people can follow along as you grep logs, configure a webserver, play nethack, whatever.
+- stream your terminal session so friends/collaborators/students can follow along as you grep logs, configure a webserver, play nethack, whatever.
-- Show you a status bar showing:
+- display a status bar showing:
  - The URL your friends need to visit to see the broadcast
  - The number of people currently following along
-- Okay I've basically done these things now I just need to sand down all the crazy-rough edges

-## Howsit work?
+## Howzit work?

 It leverages a bunch of existing unix gubbins (script, tmux, named pipes) + python and websockets and a node js server to plug it all together.

 Tmux is in the mix because:

-- It has a status bar that can be configured to show useful stuffs
+- It has a status bar that can be configured to show useful things
+- It supports specifying the dimensions of your terminal (independently of the window size)

 ## Current state:

-Holy smokes there's a lot wrong with this thing!

-- It relies on server config that _I tell you nothing about_!
-Hint - you want _proxy_read_timeout_ to be higher than a minute if you're using nginx!
-- It just picks a random word for the session name, no override, no handling of clashes
-- What is error handling?
-- On that subject, it's crazy vulnerable to other people hijacking your stream!
-They'd have to knock you out first if they wanted exclusive, useful control, but disruption would be super easy.
-- The cli is a python script and a bash wrapper and all the dependencies just have to be magically on your system okay?
- - Okay, if they're not there by magic, off the top of my head they are:
-  - Python 2.thing
-  - Python requests library
-  - Python websockets library (yeah it's using websockets to stream typescript to browser-based js terminal emulators)
-  - tmux
-  - script
-  - Okay maybe _requests_ and _websockets_ are the only ones of these you don't have already, but the script should handle its own dependencies on install

-Anyway, in concl. it is flaky as pastry and shouldn't be used for anything until it's received a lot more love.
+The happy path is actually working pretty well now.
+There are still some issues, but they mostly pertain to the running of the server.
+It shouldn't be too hard for you to run your own instance of the server, but there's no good documentation for that yet.

+## Usages of the installed script

+`$ termcast` will launch a new session identified with a dictionary word randomly selected `$ termcast --width <width_in_columns> --height <height_in_rows>` will initiate a session with specified dimensions `$ termcast --session <session_id> --token <session_token>` will reconnect to an existing session

+Remember - viewers will see your terminal stretched to fit the size of their browser window, so very small/very large terminals could look pretty ugly.